jigar87/AGLDevTest/README.md

 Visual Studio 2017

+## User Guide
+Clone/Download the source code from git repository and open the solution in visual studio.
+Once the application is build, it will download all the required dependencies from nuget, including NUnit test adaptor.
+To run the unit test NUnit test adaptor will be required.
+After the build go to the following menu to run the unit tests,

+Test->Windows->Test Explorer

 ## AGL.Client
 This is the client application which consumes the service layer.
 For this test purpose I have used a simple console application as client.
 To run the application, load the solution and press run (F5).